Back To My Work

 Key design areas:

-• Making the donation process faster with fewer steps
+Making the donation process faster with fewer steps

-• A faster product discovery process with easy to digest information
+Making a fast product discovery process with easy to digest information

-• A simple and intuitive navigation for the main user flows
+Having simple and intuitive navigation for the main user flows

-• Equitable design for users with disabilities or particular needs
+Having an equitable design for users with disabilities or particular needs

-• Making the donation process faster with fewer steps
+Making the donation process faster with fewer steps

-• A faster product discovery process with easy to digest information
+Making a fast product discovery process with easy to digest information

-• A simple and intuitive navigation for the main user flows
+Having simple and intuitive navigation for the main user flows

-• Equitable design for users with disabilities or particular needs
+Having an equitable design for users with disabilities or particular needs

 Paper Wireframes